-Welcome to “Books in Review II,” an online feature that complements “Books in Review,” which runs in The VVA Veteran, the national magazine of Vietnam Veterans of America.
+Welcome to “Books in Review II,” a web-only feature that complements “Books in Review,” which runs in The VVA Veteran, the national magazine of Vietnam Veterans of America.

 This site contains book reviews by several contributors, while other reviews appear in each issue of The VVA Veteran.
 Our goal is to review every newly published book of fiction, non-fiction, and poetry that deals with the Vietnam War or Vietnam veterans.
 Publishers and self-published authors may mail review copies to:

 Arts Editor, The VVA Veteran